Jungo Fujimoto: National team

-He made his Japanese National Team debut on 24 March 2007 in a 2-0 friendly victory at home to Peru.
+He made his Japan national team debut on 24 March 2007 in a 2-0 friendly victory at home to Peru.
 Fujimoto came on as a substitute in the 85th minute to replace his high school fellow alumnus Shunsuke Nakamura.
 His next international involvement came when he made brief second-half appearances in both matches in Japan's double header in June of that year, the 2-0 win over Montenegro and the 0-0 draw with Colombia.
 He played once more in 2007 as a 73rd minute replacement in the 4-1 home routing of Egypt.

 It would be almost 3 years before he next pulled in the blue of Japan in their September 2010 home friendly wins over Paraguay and Guatemala, he was once again a substitute in both games.

 Following his transfer from S-Pulse to Nagoya Grampus he was named in Japan's squad for their victorious 2011 AFC Asian Cup campaign.
 He came on as a substitute in the final minute of their draw with Jordan in the group stage before earning his first international start in the final of the competition against Australia, a match Japan won 1-0 after extra time.

-It would be another 9 months before his next international involvement and he again made the starting line up and this time played his first full 90 minutes for Japan in a 1-0 friendly win at home to Vietnam on 7 October 2011, before playing the final 13 minutes of an 8-0 world cup qualifying victory over Tajikistan 4 days later.
+It would be another 9 months before his next international involvement and he again made the starting line up and this time played his first full 90 minutes for Japan in a 1-0 friendly win at home to Vietnam on 7 October 2011, before playing the final 13 minutes of an 8-0 World Cup qualifying victory over Tajikistan 4 days later.

 2012 would be his final year to earn international caps.
 He started and scored his sole international goal in a 3-1 win over Iceland in a home friendly on 24 February before again starting in the surprise 1-0 world cup qualifying defeat to Uzbekistan 5 days later.
 His last appearance for the Samurai Blue came in a 1-1 draw in a friendly at home to Venezuela on 15 August where he played the final 16 minutes.